 Updated legislation (The Children and Families Act 2014) came into force from the 1st September 2014.
-An updated SEN Code of Practice also accompanied this legislation.
+An updated SEND Code of Practice also accompanied this legislation.
 More details about the reforms and the SEND Code of Practice can be found on the Department for Education's website: www.education.gov.uk/schools/pupilsupport/sen

-One significant change arising from the reforms is that Statements of Special Educational Needs, for those pupils with the most complex needs, have now been replaced with a new Education, Health and Care (EHC) Plan.
-These plans are being supported by an Early Help Assessment.
+One significant change arising from the reforms is that Statements of Special Educational Needs, for those pupils with the most complex needs, have now been replaced with a new Education, Health and Care Plan (EHCP).
+These plans can be supported by an Early Help Assessment.
 The SEND Local Offer is a resource which is designed to support children and young people with special educational needs and/or disabilities and their families.